Probe into killing of 6 Asian women, 2 others 'far from over,' Atlanta police say

 By Rich McKay

-ATLANTA, March 18 (Reuters) - Police in Georgia sought clues on Thursday to what sparked the fatal shootings of eight people, six of them Asian woman, in a string of Atlanta-area attacks that heightened fear and outrage over a recent surge of hate crimes directed at Asian Americans.
+ATLANTA, March 18 (Reuters) - Police in Georgia sought further clues on Thursday to the motive in the fatal shootings of eight people, six of them Asian women, at Atlanta-area spas that heightened concern over a recent surge of hate crimes directed at Asian Americans.

-The 21-year-old accused gunman, Robert Aaron Long, who is white, suggested to investigators that a sex addiction led him to carry out Tuesday's violent rampage at three spas - two of them in Atlanta and one in Cherokee County about 40 miles (64 km) north of the state capitol, law enforcement officials said.
+The 21-year-old accused gunman, Robert Aaron Long, who is white, suggested to investigators that a sex addiction led him to carry out Tuesday's violent rampage at three spas - two of them in Atlanta and one in Cherokee County about 40 miles (64 km) north of Georgia's state capitol, authorities said.

-But authorities did not rule out the possibility that the attacks were provoked, at least in part, by anti-immigrant or anti-Asian sentiments, or some other grievance.
+Authorities did not rule out the possibility that the attacks were motivated at least in part by some other grievance including anti-immigrant or anti-Asian sentiments.
+The Atlanta Police Department said in a statement on Wednesday night: "Our investigation is far from over and we have not ruled anything out."

-The shootings triggered an outcry from civil rights advocates and political leaders who condemned a rise in incidents of anti-Asian discrimination and violence since the COVID-19 pandemic began.
+The shootings triggered an outcry from civil rights advocates and some political leaders, including U.S. President Joe Biden, who condemned a rise in incidents of anti-Asian discrimination and violence since the COVID-19 pandemic began.

-"We don’t yet know the motive, but what we do know is that the Asian-American community is feeling enormous pain tonight," U.S. President Joe Biden said on Twitter on Wednesday.
-"The recent attacks against the community are un-American.
-They must stop."

-Earlier in the day, Captain Jay Baker of the Cherokee County Sheriff's Department told a news conference the suspect had confessed to opening fire at the three establishments.
+A number of Asian American leaders will testify later on Thursday before a U.S. House of Representatives Judiciary Committee subcommittee on discrimination and violence facing Asian Americans.
+The hearing was scheduled prior to the shootings.

+Democratic U.S. Representative Judy Chu said the violence, while heartbreaking, was not surprising in the wake of Republican former President Donald Trump's incendiary language.
+Trump at times called the novel coronavirus the "China virus," "China plague" and "kung flu."

 'ONGOING INVESTIGATION'

-His first court appearance had been set for Thursday but was postponed without explanation.

-Officials said Long indicated he may have patronized the very establishments he is accused attacking with a 9mm gun found in his car, but authorities could not immediately confirm whether he had been a customer at the spas.
+Officials said Long indicated he may have patronized the establishments he is accused attacking with a 9mm gun, but authorities could not immediately confirm whether he had been a customer and whether he visited them for sex.

-And it was not clear whether the suspect may have visited spas for sex.

-"At this time we cannot answer any questions pertaining to the businesses, nor services that any of these locations were offering during or before this incident took place," Officer C.J.
-Johnson of the Atlanta Police Department said in a statement.

 A report by the Center for the Study of Hate and Extremism this month showed that hate crimes against Asian Americans in 16 major U.S. cities rose by 149% from 2019 to 2020, a period when overall hate crimes dropped 7%.